 Cremation may be out of the question for some people because of their religious views.
 Many Christian scholars, for example, believe that a burial is the only biblically approved way to handle the dead.

 If this is a big part of your belief system, or the belief system of your deceased loved one, honouring that can be very important.
 For other religions, such as Islam, Hinduism, or Buddhism, the tenets of their holy books may also need to be followed.
-While not everyone is religious, many people are and it’s important to honour their wishes as much as possible when planning their funeral service needs.
+While not everyone is religious, many people are important to honour their wishes as much as possible when planning their funeral service needs.

 The burial ground has minimal disturbance to the bushland environment and instead acts more as a beautiful park to walk through and remember the life of a loved one.
 If the earth, environment and nature, in general, played a big part in someone’s life, a natural burial is an option to consider.